Efficient Rejection Sampling in the Entropy-Optimal Range

 \paragraph*{Approximate Samplers}

-The majority of sampling algorithms for discrete distributions used in practice are based on the so-called ``real RAM'' model of computation~\citep{shamos1978,blum2004,feferman2013}.
-A survey of these techniques is given in \citet{swartz2011}.
-In the real RAM model, a sampling algorithm is assumed to be able to perform the following operations in constant time~\citep[Assumptions 1--3]{devroye1986}: \begin{inlinelist}[label=(\roman*)] \item obtain i.i.d.\ draws of continuous uniform random variables in $[0,1]$; \item store and look up infinitely precise real numbers; \item evaluate fundamental real functions with infinite accuracy. \end{inlinelist} A random variate generator is then understood as a map from one or more uniforms $U_1, U_2, \ldots, U_k$ to an outcome in $\nat$.
-For example, a sample from $\bp$ can be generated using the inverse transform method: generate $U \sim \mathrm{Uniform}(0,1)$ and then select the integer $i$ that satisfies $p_1 + \dots + p_{i-1} < U \leq p_1 + \dots + p_i$, using a linear or binary search through the array of cumulative probabilities~\citep{zimmerman1959}.
+Most sampling algorithms for discrete distributions used in practice are based on the so-called ``real RAM'' model of computation~\citep{shamos1978,blum2004,feferman2013}.
+A survey of these techniques is given in \citet{schwarz2011}.
+In the real RAM model, a sampling algorithm is assumed to be able to perform the following operations in constant time~\citep[Assumptions 1--3]{devroye1986}: \begin{inlinelist}[label=(\roman*)] \item obtain i.i.d.\ draws of continuous uniform random variables in $[0,1]$; \item store and look up infinitely precise real numbers; \item evaluate fundamental real functions with infinite accuracy. \end{inlinelist} A sampler is then understood as a map from one or more uniforms $U_1, U_2, \ldots, U_k$ to an outcome in $\nat$.
+For example, a sample from $\bp$ can be generated using the inverse transform method: generate $U \sim \mathrm{Uniform}(0,1)$ and then select the integer $i$ that satisfies $p_1 + \dots + p_{i-1} < U \leq p_1 + \dots + p_i$, using a linear or binary search through the array of cumulative probabilities.
 As this procedure may be too slow for large $n$, specialized data structures can be constructed during preprocessing to speed up generation, such as the \citeauthor{marsaglia1963} table method~\citep{marsaglia1963,norman1972}, the \citeauthor{chen1974} ``index table'' method~\citep{chen1974}, and the \citeauthor{walker1977} alias method~\citep{walker1977}.
-Typical implementations of these samplers in numerical libraries~\citep{galassi2009,leydold2009} suffer from many sources of approximation errors, such as using a floating-point uniform $\hat{U} = W \div d$ to approximate the idealized real uniform $U$, where $W$ is a random integer comprised of 32, 53, or 64 bits and $d$ is a fixed denominator (e.g., a power of two or Mersenne number~\citep{goualard2020}).
-Replacing floating-point arithmetic with arbitrary-precision arithmetic could address approximation errors in principle~\citep{devroye2020}, but would impose substantial computational overhead in practice.
-These implementations also waste entropy, because the number of coin flips used to generate $W$ may greatly exceed $H(\bp)$.
-As compared to approximate implementations that use floating-point arithmetic, the rejection sampling method in this article is exact and uses only fast integer arithmetic.
+Typical implementations of these samplers in numerical libraries~\citep{galassi2009,leydold2009} suffer from many sources of approximation errors~\citep{Monahan1985,Mironov2012,goualard2020,goualard2022,saad2025}, such as using a floating-point uniform $\hat{U} = W \div d$ to approximate the real uniform $U$, where $W$ is a random integer comprised of 32, 53, or 64 bits and $d$ is a fixed denominator (e.g., a power of two or Mersenne number).
+Replacing floating-point arithmetic with arbitrary-precision arithmetic could address these errors in principle~\citep{devroye2020}, but imposes large computational overhead in practice.
+These implementations also waste entropy, because the number of coin flips used to generate $W$ may greatly exceed $H(\bp)$ (e.g., if $\bp = \mathrm{Bernoulli}(10^{-3})$, generating $W$ requires over $1000 \times H(\bp)$ flips).
+As compared to approximate samplers that use floating-point arithmetic, the method in this article is exact and uses fast integer arithmetic.